 Rocky Mountain National Park is known for its sparkling alpine lakes carved into the slopes of rugged mountain peaks.
 Today we take in five of these gems on a beautiful loop hike.
 Situated in the Tyndall Gorge, Bear Lake is one of the most photographed lakes in the park.
-In addition to Bear Lake, we hike on a gradual ascent to Nymph Lake, lined by pond lilies and offering stunning views of Hallet Peak, Longs Peak, and Glacier Gorge.
+In addition to Bear Lake, we hike on a gradual ascent to Nymph Lake, lined by pond lilies and offering stunning views of Hallet Peak, Longs Peak and Glacier Gorge.
 One magnificent view leads to the next as we reach Lake Haiyaha in lower Chaos Canyon.
-Finally, we continue up a series of switchbacks to The Loch, another incredibly blue lake with a dramatic alpine backdrop, where we enjoy a picnic lunch.
-After a full day on the trail, our comfortable camp provides us just the right amount of pampering as we appreciate a delicious camp dinner and the comradery of newfound friends around the table.
+Finally, we continue up a series of switchbacks to The Loch, another incredibly blue lake where we enjoy a picnic lunch.
+After a full day on the trail, our comfortable camp provides us just the right amount of pampering as we appreciate a delicious camp dinner and the camaraderie of our hiking companions.
 All meals included.

 Today we see the Rockies from a different perspective.
-After breakfast, we load into our van and travel for a little over an hour to meet our river guides and get ready for a morning paddle on the Cache la Poudre River.
+After breakfast, we transfer to the Cache la Poudre River where we meet our guides and get ready for our morning rafting adventure.
 After a thorough safety talk and rafting instruction, we hop in our rafts and enjoy equal parts thrills and stunning scenery.
 Colorado's only designated "Wild & Scenic River," the Cache la Poudre is framed by granite mountain peaks.
 This stretch of river is perfect for both avid paddlers and those new to the sport of whitewater rafting.
-This afternoon, we have the option of accompanying our guides on a beautiful hike from camp up Emerald Mountain, offering gorgeous views along our route to the top, or relaxing at camp and catching up on our summer reading.
+This afternoon, we have the option of accompanying our guides on a hike from camp up Emerald Mountain, offering gorgeous views along our route to the top, or relaxing at camp and catching up on our summer reading.
 All meals included.

-Hiking: 3 miles above 11,000' with minimal elevation gain/loss.
-Scenic drive on Trail Ridge Road: 2 hours with several breaks including hike.
-Total transfer time: 4 hours.
+Hiking: 5 miles above 11,000', Elevation gain/loss: Minimal; Scenic drive on Trail Ridge Road: 2 hours with several breaks including hike; Total van transfer time: 4 hours